DerekStrickland/katacoda-scenarios/consul-hcs-azure/step7.md

 `echo http://$INGRESS_IP:$INGRESS_PORT`{{execute T1}}

-Now, click on the HashiCups UI tab next to the console to visit the UI.
+Now, click on the link in the console to visit the HashiCups UI.